brainstormer786/laravel_sample_module/README.md

-# laravel_sample_module
+# laravel sample module
-Sample module for code review.
+Its a sample independent Laravel module with its own Models, Views, Controllers.
+This is for code review purpose only.